-The 3 best books to learn Data Science are Advancing Into Analytics (for people completely new to data science & analytics), R for Data Science (for a practical introduction to Data Science), and Data Science for Business (for a great introduction to high-level concepts and their applications).
+The 3 best books to learn Data Science are Advancing Into Analytics for people completely new to data science, R for Data Science for a practical introduction to Data Science in R, and Data Science for Business for an introduction to how Data Science is applied to solve real-world business problems.

 If you don’t have any programming experience, but are handy at Excel, Advancing Into Analytics is the perfect gentle introduction to using R & Python for analytics.
 By covering fundamental concepts in Excel first, and then showing how they directly translate into a programming language, this book eases you into data analytics making it the best book for total beginners.

 R for Data Science is the perfect hands-on introduction to Data Science.
-The book does a great job balancing implementation details in R while also giving you a big-picture understanding of the data science process.
+The book does a great job balancing implementation details in R while also giving you a big-picture understanding of the data science process, and best of all it's FREE for an online copy, but you can choose to buy it on Amazon here.
 One caveat: if you do have previous experience with programming, especially in Python, it’s best to skip R and just dive into the Python data analysis stack instead.

 Data Science for Business is a great conceptual introduction to Data Analytics and Data Science.
 The authors do a great job showing the business applications of various techniques, as well as the meta-concerns Data Scientists need to be concerned with.
 However, it lacks practical exercises and code snippets, making it not a great hands-on book.
 As such, we recommend this book to people who need to be familiar with Data Science at a high-level, but don’t need to be responsible for implementing data science details in their day-to-day work.

-The 3 best books to learn Machine Learning are Intro to Statistical Learning for the hard-core theory behind ML, the Hundred-Page Machine Learning book for a quicker crash-course into the math and concepts behind ML, and Hands-On Machine Learning with Scikit-Learn and TensorFlow for a practical tutorial.
+The 3 best books for Data Scientists to learn Machine Learning are Intro to Statistical Learning for the hard-core theory behind ML, the Hundred-Page Machine Learning book for a quicker crash-course into the math and concepts behind ML, and Hands-On Machine Learning with Scikit-Learn and TensorFlow for a practical tutorial on building ML models.